opengovsg/postmangovsg/README.md

 **Note**: Because this URL is only set to the bot when the credentials are added, we will need to re-add the credentials when the ngrok URL changes between development sessions.

+#### WhatsApp

+- Start your backend server and run ngrok locally per [this step](#exposing-the-local-server-to-the-internet).
+Copy the ngrok URL (e.g. `https://3d7f-2a09-bac5-55fa-18c8-00-278-b6.ngrok-free.app`).
+- Go to [Meta's developer console](https://developers.facebook.com/apps/), select your application, select Webhooks (under the Products tab), click "Edit Subscription", paste the URL from the previous step under "Callback URL" and copy the `WHATSAPP_CALLBACK_VERIFY_TOKEN` from your `.env` file into the "Verify Token" field.
+Click "Verify and Save".
+- You can now click the "Test" button for a given event type to send a test webhook to your local server.

 ## Deployment

 We use Github Actions to simplify our deployment process: